mesutpiskin/computer-vision-guide/README.en-US.md

 ## Contribute

-It's really nice to think about contributing, so you can look at the [SUPPORT](/CONTRIBUTING.en-US.md) link.
+It's really nice to think about contributing, so you can look at the [Contribute](/CONTRIBUTING.en-US.md) link.

 ## 💬 Question & Answer
 You can ask questions, source codes or any other questions by using the **issues** section (new issues).
 You can also use this section if you want to answer a question or check out the previous ones.

-**How to Ask a Question?**

-Öncelikle [issues](https://github.com/mesutpiskin/opencv-tutorial/issues) bölümüne gidiniz.
-Sayfanın sağında yer alan **new issues** butonuna tıklayın.
-Açılan ilgili bölüme sorunuzu veya talebinizi açıklayıcı bir şekilde yazarak **Submit new issues** butonu aracılığıyla kaydedin.

 ## 📄 License
-Documents and source codes contained in this project are licensed  [MIT License](/LICENSE-EN).
+Documents and source codes contained in this project are licensed  [MIT License](/LICENSE.en-US.md).